California voters rejected both Prop 26 and Prop 27 on Tuesday, rebuking two distinctly different attempts to legalize sports betting in the state.

 Prop 26 would have allowed for retail sportsbooks at tribal casinos and the state’s four licensed horse racetracks.

-Prop 27 would have allowed national sports betting companies like BetMGM, DraftKings, or FanDuel to partner with tribes in offering mobile and online sports betting in California.
+Prop 27 would have allowed national sports betting companies like BetMGM, DraftKings, or FanDuel to partner with tribes in offering mobile and online California sports betting.

 NBC News called both elections roughly an hour after California polls closed, with 35% of the votes tallied.
 At that time, 70.5% of voters rejected Prop 26 and 84% rejected Prop 27.
 These were the first two propositions to legalize sports betting rejected by voters in the United States.
 Voters in South Dakota, Maryland and Louisiana had previously approved similar measures.